isblab/prism/README.md

 #### Type 6.
 DCD input (DCD)
 PrISM can read binary DCD (.dcd) files for atomic coordinates of integrative models.
 Here a representative RMF file would also be required to read the mass, radius and particle name of each bead.

-**NOTE:**  DCD files from IMP usually have models deposited at resolution = 1.
-So run PrISM with resolution =1 for these types of models.

 ### Outputs
 There are two outputs at the end of a successful run.
 The first, `annotations_cl*.txt`, provides bead-wise records of the bead name, type (high, low or medium precision), class, patch identity and bead spread value.
 This is used as the input to the `color_precision.py` script.
 The second type of files, `low_prec.txt` and `high_prec.txt` gives bead composition for low and high precision patches respectively.